 Please tell your grown ups all about your trip and I'm sure they will be delighted when you tell them that you all now know how to keep a room spotless and how to make your own sandwiches!!!

 Sleep tight tonight (I'm sure some of you might be asleep already) and I'll see you in the morning albeit a little sleepy!

 Love from Miss Townsend and Mrs Moss xxx

 Only three more sleeps to go!
 I'm very excited and am all packed, ready and raring to go!

-We'll have a chat tomorrow or Tuesday and check that we all know what we need to bring, wear and do on Wednesday morning.
+We'll have a chat today and check that we all know what we need to bring, wear and do on Monday morning.
 You don't need to worry about anything but having a few butterflies is perfectly normal.
 Mrs Moss and I will check that everyone is sorted and happy and I know you will all have a wonderful time.

 Love from your fellow holiday maker, Miss Townsend xx